Over the last

 STEP 1: DECIDE ON YOUR DOMAIN NAME

 In the world of blogs, there are many ways to go.
 I use WordPress exclusively, which gives you your own domain name, but formatted like this: http://bsucampuscenter.wordpress.com.
-With the new version out today (WordPress 3.3.1), its more powerful and easier to use than ever!
+With its latest version (WordPress 4.0), its more powerful and easier to use than ever!
 If you decide you want to go this route, go ahead and sign up!
 (Move on to Step 4)

 STEP 2: SETUP HOSTING